vaishnavikhune/Portfolio/README.md

 # Portfolio

-Simple portfolio website using HTML and CSS to showcase my skils and accomplishments.
+Simple portfolio website using HTML and CSS to showcase my skills and accomplishments.